Anton-art/Syntropy/docs/00_Theory_v13.md

 ---

 ## CHAPTER III.
-THE SYNTROPY SQUARE: THE WEB OF MUTUAL GAIN
+THE SYNTROPY SQUARE: ARCHITECTURE OF SYMBIOSIS

 We postulate that the sustainable evolution of Intelligence is possible only within a closed loop of four elements.
 The system becomes stable only when **what is beneficial for the Particle becomes beneficial for the Environment**, and vice versa.